nnhk23/makegotchi-frontend/README.md

 - The number of plays resets to 5 every 10 mins.
 - A user can choose to play Tictactoe or Janken(Rock, Paper, Scissors).
 - Additionally, the user can choose to gamble their coins.
+- If the user has 0 coins, the user does not get an option to gamble.
 - If the user chooses to gamble he/she/they will gain 200 coins upon winning or lose 100 coins upon losing.
 - If the user chooses to NOT gamble, he/she/they will gain 100 coins upon winning but not lose any coins upon losing.
 - A user cannot exit game once it has started, until the game is complete. (all buttons are disabled)